Maximum Welfare Allocations under Quantile Valuations: Abstract

 \section{Abstract}

 We propose a new model for aggregating preferences over a set of indivisible items based on a quantile value.
 In this model, each agent is endowed with a specific quantile, and the value of a given bundle is defined by the corresponding quantile of the individual values of the items within it.
 Our model captures the diverse ways in which agents may perceive a bundle, even when they agree on the values of individual items.
-It enables richer behavioral modeling that cannot be easily captured by additive valuation functions.
-We study the problem of maximizing utilitarian and egalitarian welfare within the quantile-based valuation setting.
-For each of the welfare functions, we analyze the complexity of the objectives.
-Interestingly, our results show that the complexity of both objectives varies significantly, depending on whether the allocation is required to be balanced.
-We provide near-optimal approximation algorithms for utilitarian welfare, and for egalitarian welfare, we present exact algorithms whenever possible.
+It enables richer behavioral modeling that cannot be captured by additive valuation functions.
+We aim to maximize utilitarian and egalitarian welfare within the quantile-based valuation setting.
+For each of the welfare functions, we analyze the complexity and provide complementary approximation and exact algorithms.
+Interestingly, our results show that the complexity of both functions varies significantly, depending on whether the allocation is required to be balanced.
+We provide near-optimal approximation algorithms for utilitarian welfare, and for egalitarian welfare, we present exact algorithms for many cases.